vega/vega-label/README.md

 - `avoidMarks`: list of data of mark; labels will not collide with these marks
   - Right now, `avoidMarks` works with `symbol`, `line`, `rect`, and `group`.

-- `allowOutside`: a flag if labels are allow to be placed outside the area of chart.
+- `allowOutside`: a flag specifying if labels are allow to be placed outside the area of chart.

+- `avoidBaseMark`: a flag specifying if labels are avoiding their base mark or not.

 - label transform has to be used with reactive geometry to use it as base mark to calculate positions of label
   - Right now, reactive geometry works with `symbol`, `line`, `rect`, and `group` of `line` and `area`